OCBC Bank: OCBC Al-Amin Bank Berhad

-OCBC wholly owns OCBC Al-Amin Bank, which offers Islamic banking products and services in Malaysia.
-OCBC had offered Islamic banking products and services since 1995.
-Finally, on 1 December 2008 OCBC launched OCBC Al-Amin Bank Berhad.
-OCBC Al-Amin offers products and services based on the applicable Shariah contract and with the endorsement of the Shariah Advisory Committee.
+OCBC wholly owns OCBC Al-Amin Bank, its Islamic banking subsidiary, which offers Islamic banking products and services in Malaysia.
+OCBC Al-Amin Bank Berhad was the first Singapore-based Islamic Bank established in Malaysia in 2008 to provide a full range of Shariah-compliant financial solutions based on the applicable Shariah contract and with the endorsement of the Shariah Advisory Committee.